By the time I rode back to Starfall, Fiona was getting anxious.

 Still, I was up for the challenge.

 I stepped closer to our intruder, and it seemed to focus on me.
-It stopped pilfering one of the nearby herb bushes and turned to meet me head on.
-Fiona, now directly behind the creature, so she started toying with the bag of frogs I had brought to her.
+It stopped pilfering one of the nearby herb bushes and turned to face me head on.
+Fiona, now directly behind the creature, started toying with the bag of frogs I had brought to her.

 I decided to test the situation.
 I tossed a simple frost bolt at the creature, which froze part of its carrot body, securing it in place.
 The carrot made a noise, but to describe it with words would be difficult.
 It was… unique… and unnerving.

 Green vine-like appendages burst from the carrot’s sides, creating leafy arms.
-One of the vines snapped forward, just missing me and slicing clean through one of the water troughs.
+One of the vines snapped forward, just missing me and slicing clean through a wooden water troughs.
 A second attack came flying at my face, and instinct alone saved me, as a burst of fire erupted from my body, causing the vines to recoil and retreat.

 It recuperated in seconds, and two more vines came lashing at me.
 I used frost magic to catch and freeze them both to the ground, leaving the carrot exposed.
 I glanced toward Fiona and saw she had released the frogs, and they were slowly hopping toward my foe.